intercommit/hibhik/README.md

 Unfortunately, it did not work out of the box for HSQLDB in combination with a `dataSourceClassName`.
 A custom datasource "spy" class is used, see `src/main/java/org/hsqldb/jdbc`.
 This custom datasource "spy" class is not needed though, there are two alternatives to logging the JDBC statements.
-One alternative is to specify a `driverClassName`" instead of a `dataSourceClassName`, the other alternative is to use HSQLDB's own "sqllog" option.
+One alternative is to specify a `driverClassName` instead of a `dataSourceClassName`, the other alternative is to use HSQLDB's own "sqllog" option.
 Both of these options are shown and documented in `src/test/resources/db-test.properties`.